Real-Time Visibility and Inventory Awareness

 A single information source for your entire logistics network

-Legacy technology, systems and process has created information asymmetry, resulting in a terrible customer experience.
+Legacy technology systems and processes result in a terrible customer experience.

 What if there was a better way?

-Solve this problem by connecting your network. p44 provides an API-based connectivity layer delivering seamless interoperability between your carriers, your systems (TMS, ERP, WMS) and your customers.
+p44 provides an API-based connectivity layer delivering seamless interoperability between your carriers, your suppliers, your systems (TMS, ERP, WMS) and your customers.

 By digitizing the entire shipment lifecycle, we ensure you have access to the right information, at the right time -- creating a smarter end-to-end shipping experience.

 project44 selected as Gartner's Cool Vendor in Supply Chain Execution Technology in 2017

 p44 uses an approach to connecting carriers and their trading partners that is more efficient than other vendors in the market.
 They leverage API connectivity to replace outdated mechanisms like EDI, SMC3 rate bureaus, FTP, spreadsheets, website scraping, and manual process.